 When our Gravity Scooters hit our doorstep in May, I had every intention of using the time to train so that my leg and bum muscles could get used to the strain that we would be putting them under for Scoot the Loop.

 Then life got in the way.

 Finishing teacher training took a MASSIVE effort – a lot more than I had anticipated.
 On top of that I had the preparations and assessment for Mountain Leader Award (which I’m over the moon to say I passed on Friday).
-Not to mention my first gig working as an expedition leader, starting Love Her Wild, a new business with a friend, fundraising for ACE, staying on top of travelling preparations and keeping my blog updated.
+Not to mention my first gig working as an expedition leader, fundraising for ACE, staying on top of travelling preparations and keeping my blog updated.
 Basically, it’s been insanely busy (but not in a complaining way – it’s been an amazing few months).
 As a result though, my training has suffered.